CommutativeRings.jl

 Univariate Polynomials

-For each ring type R the class of polynomials over R is created like P = R[:x] where the symbol :x defines the variable name.
+For each ring type R the class of polynomials over R is created like P = R[:x] where the symbol :x defines the name of the indeterminate.

 Polynomials of this class are obtained by the constructor g = UnivariatePolynomial{R,:x}([1, 2, 3]) or more conveniently by